bloominstituteoftechnology/nasa-photo-of-the-day/README.md

-# Module Project: Component Side Effects- NASA APOD

-This will be a two-module project.
-In it you will consume the NASA API to fetch the "Astronomy Photo Of The Day" or APOD.
-Once you fetch the data, you will build a few components that will render different pieces of data in your interface.
-After the second module (in the [DAY_TWO_README.md](DAY_TWO_README.md) file) you will re-style your app using one of the libraries you learn.

-## Instructions

----

-Read these instructions carefully.
-Understand exactly what is expected before starting this project.

-## Commits

-Commit your code regularly and meaningfully.
-This helps both you and your team lead in case you ever need to return to old code for any number of reasons.

-## Description

-In this project you will build out a application to show the nasa photo of the day.

-## Project Set Up

----

-This project was put together using create-react-app (CRA).
-You will not need to install CRA in order to make this project work.
-Follow the steps below to setup the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
-- [ ] Download project dependencies by running one of these two commands `yarn` or `npm install`
-- [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-      Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge Branch into master (student's Repository).
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

 # _Project - NASA APOD - Part I_

 - This is a really fun project, and one to show your family and friends when you've finished.